MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 Once you’ve confirmed the following, you are ready to provision:

-- You are using *at minimum* SharePoint tenant administrator credentials
+- You are using *at minimum* SharePoint Tenant administrator credentials
 - Your tenant has the App Catalog installed
 - You are an administrator of the App Catalog
 - Your tenant has version 4.0 of the M365 learning pathways provisioned